 What are the best GoPro accessories?

+After that, we'd suggest getting an extra GoPro battery and the SanDisk microSD card.
+That might not sound very interesting, but it is sensible.
 For starters, you're going to need a good microSD card if you want to capture video.
 You want to choose a card that has a high storage capacity, and one with a fast write speed, so it can keep up as you're recording 4K video.
 The SanDisk Extreme microSD card is a UHS Class 3 card, capable of storing UHD video, and is available in several capacities.
 If you have an older-model GoPro, you'll want to make sure it's compatible with 128- and 256-GB microSD cards, though.

 Another crucial accessory for your GoPro is a spare battery or two, as well as a charger.
 Depending on the features you use, as well as the resolution you film, your GoPro's battery could last an hour, tops.
 So if you're out for an entire day of filming, you'll want an extra battery or two to keep your camera rolling.